 I have a traditional resume that goes from systems engineering to systems operations, and my experience with process design on both the systems and social levels is harder to document as it involved much more personal work and research.
 The thread that weaves through all of this is my love of design and architecture, and it goes back to a young man growing up in a home filled with artwork just a few miles from Frank Lloyd Wright's home and studio, dreaming of becoming an architect himself some day.
 Recently, I began to create a social network for myself where I became involved with purpose driven people and organizations, and I have come to realize that I have been preparing for a long time as social architect.
 I have tried to put the most recent work first, although this may introduce topics before their origins.

 Wagn and Collaborative Communities -- In January 2010, we had another face to face gathering, this time in upstate New York.
-The topic was metacurrency and the processes were CICW again, and the begining ideas for protocols and processes were formed, and I wanted to prototype these in connection with a content management system, preferably a Wiki.
-I had know of Wagn for a number of years and it was perfect for this work.
+The topic was metacurrency and the processes were Collective Intelligence Wisdom and Consciousness (CIWC), and the ideas for protocols and processes began to form.
+I wanted to prototype these in connection with a content management system, preferably a wiki.
+I had known about Wagn for a number of years, and it was perfect for this work.
 Plus, Ethan and Lewis, the original creators of Wagn were at the NY gathering.
 In a short time, I became third place in the number or Wagn source commits, and I have become deeply invested in Wagn as a tool and a community.

-Wagn is ready now to be used as a dynamic knowledge repository, and I will soon be prototyping the metacurrency module again.
-I am using Wagn in the support of process architecture work and offering this work in Chicago communities.
+Wagn is ready now to be used as a Dynamic Knowledge Repositories, and I will soon be prototyping the metacurrency module again.
+I am using Wagn in the support of Process Architecture work and offering this work to Chicago communities.

 Recent Changes Camp and Source Tree Commons -- Recent Changes Camp (RCC) started in 2006 when friends participating in WikiSym, an academic conference, could not find enough space for open conversations without interfering with the academic purposes of that space, and planned their own Open Space conference in four months.
-I was there when over 150 people showed up to “build communities worth having”, and the next year when we founded Source Tree Commons [STC], and later held a retreat to continue work on this initiative to build stronger communities around open source projects.
-Our small network had another strong presence at RCC2009 this February as well.
-Threads about money, Open Money and new concepts in currency design for communities start a bit further back.
+I was there when over 150 people showed up to “build communities worth having”, and the next year when we founded Source Tree Commons (STC), and later held a retreat to continue work on this initiative to build stronger communities around open source projects.
+Our small network had another strong presence at RCC2009 in February 2009.
+Threads about money, Open Money and new concepts in currency design for communities started a bit earlier than that.
 We see these technologies as core infrastructure of the emerging architectures.
-For STC currencies will be used to measure contributions, accomplishments, skills and gifts of participants and activate these new currencies to encourage healthy emergence and development withing the networks of participants.
-In March 2008 I participated in an Open Money intensive in Mexico, which was also the start of my work with The Transitioner in Collective Intelligence, Wisdom and Consciousness [CIWC].
-WTF 2004, F2C, Community wireless – These groups are important as the technical aspect of the emerging networks, and the necessity for activists to protect our freedoms of speech in the context of the new network technologies.
+STC currencies will be used to measure contributions, accomplishments, skills and gifts of participants and activate these new currencies to encourage healthy emergence and development within the networks of participants.
+WTF 2004, F2C, Community wireless – These groups are important in regards to the technical aspect of the emerging networks, and the necessity for activists to protect our freedoms of speech in the context of the new network technologies.